praveenVnktsh/praveenVnktsh/README.md

 ### Hello there!

-Currently work at [Mach9](https://www.mach9.io/) as a Perception Software Engineer.
+I currently work at [Mach9](https://www.mach9.io/) as a Perception Software Engineer.
 I love solving hard problems - be it technical or otherwise!

 Studied Robotics @ Carnegie Mellon University.
 Triple Gold Medallist + Undergrad in EECS from Indian Institute of Technology, Gandhinagar.